wp-plugins/favicon-generator/readme.txt

 Some browsers hang on to old favicon images in their cache.
 This is an unfortunate side effect of caching.
 If you make a change to your favicon and don't immediately see the change, don't start banging your head against the wall.
 This is not an indication that this plugin is not working.
 Try <a href="http://en.wikipedia.org/wiki/Bypass_your_cache" target="_blank">emptying your cache</a> and quitting the browser.

+If that doesn't work, it could also be because your theme doesn't make use of WordPress' wp_head() function.
+If this is the case, sadly you'll have to edit your theme.
+This function is what allows us to automagically insert the favicon code.
+Most modern themes comply with this WordPress standard, so this really shouldn't be the problem unless you built your own custom theme or are using a really old theme.

 == Screenshots ==

 1. Favicon Generator configuration screen